no ticket after crash

 After a car crash, you’ll probably do three things: assess yourself for injuries, exchange contact and insurance information with the other driver, and call the police to file an accident report.

-When the police arrive, they’ll take down information from both drivers, then typically write a ticket for whichever driver they judge to be at fault in the accident.
+When the police arrive, they’ll take down information from both drivers, and write a ticket for whichever driver they judge to be at fault in the accident.
 However, that’s not always what happens.

 If you were in an accident and called the police to file a report, but the police officer left without writing anyone a ticket, you may be stuck wondering whether you can still get compensation for your vehicle repairs and injuries.